 Male Pattern Baldness

 What can I say?
 Embrace the bald!
 If you don’t want to do that, try topical Minoxidil and Ketoconazole shampoo.
-Stay away from poisons such as Finasteride.
+I would stay away from medications such as Finasteride.
 Google ‘Post-Finasteride Syndrome’, that should give you an insight into some of the potential issues that can arise.

 Obstructive Sleep Apnoea